asmaatbaeen/duplicate_reports/README.md

-# duplicate reports
+# Text duplicate detection
- This repo focuses on the evaluation of various techniques for identifying duplicate.
+ This repo focuses on the evaluation of various techniques for identifying duplicates.
 It aims to explore and compare different methods to determine which approach is most effective in identifying and handling duplicates within a dataset.

 ## Getting Started